MapleStory: MapleStory DS

 MapleStory DS is a game based on MapleStory and is a single-player game.
 The game was released for the Nintendo DS on April 15, 2010, in Korea.

+MapleStory: Thief Edition and MapleStory: Cygnus Knights Edition

+MapleStory: Thief Edition and MapleStory: Cygnus Knights Edition were single-player versions of MapleStory released for iOS in 2011.
+Each of these mobile games limited players to one or two jobs.
+In Thief Edition, players could only play as the Thief, and in Cygnus Knights Edition, players could only play as the Blaze Wizard and Dawn Warrior.

 MapleStory - The Girl's Fate

 MapleStory - The Girl's Fate is a spinoff for the Nintendo 3DS and is a single-player game, featuring a new character named Mugi.
 The game was released on April 25, 2013 in Korea and Japan.
 It's known as Maplestory: Girl of Destiny internationally, following the fan-made English translation.

 MapleStory M

 MapleStory M is a mobile game released for iOS and Android, in South Korea during October 2016 and then overseas on May 28, 2018.

 MapleStory 2

 The sequel, MapleStory 2, was released in Korea on July 7, 2015.
 Unlike its predecessor, MapleStory 2 took place on a 3D voxel-based plane at an often isometric angle.

 MapleStory R: Evolution

 MapleStory R: Evolution is an idle-game mobile RPG game.
 It was officially released in Southeast Asia on July 28, 2023, and is a vertical screen RPG.
 Its launch was promoted with live events held in Malaysia and Vietnam.